 Your hot water heater is probably the most underappreciated system in your home.
-Seriously – without a water heater, you couldn’t have any of these perks:
+Think about it – without your water heater, you couldn’t have any of these perks:

 - Hot baths